biz4riz/Content-Blocks-Fullwidth-Split/README.md

 ```

 <h3>Classes</h3>
-Inset classes add padding, dictated by the number of columns set within the class, on either side of the element.
+<strong>Inset classes</strong>  add padding, dictated by the number of columns set within the class, on either side of the element.
 inset_[breakpoint]_[columns]

-Pull classes add margins, dictated by the number of columns set within the class, on the left side of the element.
+<strong>Pull classes</strong> add margins, dictated by the number of columns set within the class, on the left side of the element.
 push_[breakpoint]_[columns]

-Push classes add margins, dictated by the number of columns set within the class, on the left side of the element.
+<strong>Push classes</strong>  add margins, dictated by the number of columns set within the class, on the left side of the element.
 push_[breakpoint]_[columns]

 <h3>HTML</h3>